 Budget-Friendly Fall Activities for the Whole Family

-To give you some ideas, we’ve created an EveryDollar fall bucket list.
-How many of these activities can you and your family cross off before winter?
+To give you some ideas, we’ve created an EveryDollar fall bucket list, perfect for this year and all its challenges.
+How many of these autumn activities can you and your family cross off before winter?

 Budget-Friendly Fall Activities

 1. Go on a nature hike.
 Make a game out of your family hike with a nature bingo sheet.
 Include things like acorns, orange leaves and fuzzy squirrels.
 You can find one online or whip up your own.
 Whoever gets bingo first wins!

 2. Have a picnic.
 The weather is perfect.
 It’s the most wonderful time of year for everyone who likes not-too-hot and not-too-cold.
 Why not enjoy it with a nice picnic lunch at a local park?
 You can make it even better if you pack a couple of autumn treats, like pumpkin lattes, bread and pies.
 Super budget-friendly.
 Super fun.

 3. Go pick pumpkins.
 Speaking of all things pumpkin, did you know they’re technically berries?
 Yeah.
 Don’t worry, you don’t need that trivia fact to get into the pumpkin patch.
 Just make sure you budget for all the cute gourds you want to bring home with you!